-First, there will be multiple-choice and/or true-false questions for all midterms and the final exam.
-All three exams may also use short and long essay.
+All exams, midterm and the final, will use short and long essays.
 Short questions will be "definitions" based and will require paragraph-long answer.
 Finally, the long essay topics will be drawn from major ideas/themes from the course readings.
 Long essays will be up to three pages (1.5 line spacing and 12 pt Times New Roman font).
 Textbook will be used for all three exam materials and exam questions will be available on the Moodle course website on the day of the exam.
 You will have 120 minutes (2 hours) to work on and submit your answers using Moodle course website.
 All exams are non-cumulative.
 Please do note that exam submissions are strictly time sensitive and late admissions will not be accepted.